-The term ‘cryotherapy’ literally means ‘treatment using low temperature’ and is used to relieve muscle pain, sprains and swelling after soft tissue damage or surgery.
-This can be as simple as applying an ice-pack to a sprained wrist at home.
+The term ‘cryotherapy’ literally means ‘treatment using low temperature’ and is used as a modality to compliment the treatment of a variety of acute and chronic tissue damage following injury or surgery.
+It can also be used to enhance tissue recovery as part of a training regime.
+This can be as simple as applying an icepack to a sprain or swelling.

 The purpose of applying cold to an injured area is to induce a natural reaction in the body to the low temperature.
 When the body is cooled significantly, it encourages a favourable biological response to the cold stress which, amongst other things, promotes tissue recovery.